maheshgprasad/health-check/README.md

 # health-check
-Health check for  Redis, Rabbit-MQ and MongoDB
+Health check for  Redis, Rabbit-MQ, MySQL and MongoDB